-- Does any of these skills give you an edge over other candidates?
+- Do any of these skills give you an edge over other candidates?

-5. Paragraph 3: Why the company is a great fit for you.
+7. Third paragraph: Explain why the company is a great fit for you

-In this paragraph you want to show that you’re serious about developing your career at this new company.
-Good companies want to know why do they appeal to you and how will your professional relationship be mutually beneficial.
-Consider the following questions:
+In this paragraph, you want to show that you’re serious about developing your career at this new company.
+And good companies want to know why they appeal to you and how will your professional relationship be mutually beneficial.

-- What excites you about the prospect of working at this company?
+- What excites you about the idea of working at this company?

-- How do the company goals and align with your own?
+- How do the company goals align with your own?